TGA-Stock/Hardware-Store-Inventory-App/hardware_inventory_app.md

 Once you are happy with your build you can start testing your application.

-**Note** - Your application will only run when there is no error message located in the bottom panel, under the editor.
+>**Note:** Your application will only run when there is no error message located in the bottom panel, under the editor.

 Most errors are likely associated to linking issues between pages, entities and buttons.
 Look carefully at the error, if one appears, and try to locate the issue and address.